Latest News

 Bansal pointed to AWS making S3 buckets private by default as a precedent for access control baked into infrastructure rather than left to configuration.
 Elsewhere, modern platforms building on Postgres are making row-level security a default rather than an opt-in.
 They are enforcing access rules at the data layer because the environment-level controls alone can't contain what agents and their users are doing.

 Bansal sees the future as a hybrid between database-level security as the foundation, and everything else.
 Endpoint monitoring, developer-level controls, DSPM sensors are all signals for how well that foundation is performing.
 "The security at the database level, that would stop a lot more risk," he said.
 "But the other security features are going to be a signal for how well you're doing it.
-If we're still seeing issues at the endpoint level, that's an early indicator that we missed something at the database level."
+If you're still seeing issues at the endpoint level, that's an early indicator that you've missed something at the database level."

 The teams solving this problem in 2026 will be the ones that accepted the old perimeter is gone and started enforcing rules where the data actually lives.
 Platforms that bake in access controls by default will help, but most enterprises aren't there yet, and the gap between where security teams are and where they need to be isn't closing on its own.
 Until it does, the backstop is the people in Bansal's position, toeing the line between enablement and sensible inhibition.